longevity-genie/biothings-mcp/README.md

 This will start:
 - The MCP server on port 3001
-- The MCP Inspector on port 6277
+- The MCP Inspector on port 5173

+It is important to know that not all MCP clients support sse, even anthropic desktop

 2. Using Docker directly: